websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-notification-template-variables.md

 1. [Activate a workflow definition]( ./../using-workflows/activating-workflow.md) (e.g., the Single Approver definition) on an asset (e.g., Blogs Entry).

-1. Submit a test entry, and you'll see log messages appear that reveal what workflow notification template variables are available in the notification context of the workflow you're interested in.
+1. Submit a test entry and log messages appear that reveal the workflow available notification template variables in the context of your workflow.

-When you do this for the Single Approver on initial submission of an asset, Liferay DXP prints log messages exposing the list of available variables:
+For example, the Single Approver workflow shows these variables on initial submission of an asset:

 ```bash
 2020-03-30 14:21:42.089 DEBUG [liferay/kaleo_graph_walker-2][TemplateNotificationMessageGenerator:94] saxReaderUtil (class com.sun.proxy.$Proxy447)